-Be respectful of everyone’s time: we’re all strapped for time, but when it’s time to get input on the project, set clear expectations, and a clear timeline – how is it best to receive the feedback?
-Is it something that we can gather via a questionnaire?
-Would it be best to all get in the same room and hash out agreements on strategy?
+Be respectful of people’s time: we’re all strapped for time, but when it’s time to get feedback on a task, set clear expectations, and a defined timeline – how is it best to receive the feedback?
+Is it something that we can capture via a questionnaire?
 Is it best to have smaller breakout groups of key people?
-We’re putting ourselves in our clients shoes and we understand the challenges of all getting on the same page.
-We’ve found that asking these questions when seeking to gather information from team members helps streamline the process and optimizes the time spent on meetings and information gathering.
+We’ve found that asking these questions when attempting to gather information from team members helps streamline the process and optimizes the time spent on meetings and information gathering.

-Begin with the end in mind: Documentation is crucial to success, so we’re building a documentation framework from the very beginning, a single source of truth that we can all refer back to for understanding why we built things a certain way.
-Stay tuned for more on this topic in a future post.
+Begin with the end in mind: Documentation is essential to success, so we’re developing a documentation model from the very beginning, a single source of truth that we can all refer back to for understanding why we built things a certain way.

 Point of view: We have a strong point of view on every aspect of Marketo and we share this with our clients on a regular basis.
 We’re gathering all of this goodness as we go along and adding it to our central documentation.
 The more we centralize this, the stronger and more unified our voice becomes.